LTUC/amman-dotnet-401d2/Curriculum/Class11/lab/README.md

 You may work together and collaborate on this ERD, but everyone is responsible for turning in their own DB diagram and explanation.
 2-3 sentences for each table is sufficient for an explanation.

 Your ERD diagram must be digital.
 You may take a picture of your diagram from a white board, but if you decide to stick with your db diagram, and not use the solution provided for your web application, you will be required to transfer your white board image into a cleaner format.

-### Part 2

-Create a brand new "empty" web application project in Visual Studio.

-1. Set up the routing for an MVC project
-1. Make a "Data" folder
-1. Create a DBContext for your database in your "Data" folder
-   - No models required
-   - Don't forget the constructor!
-1. Set your connection string into your "appsettings.json" file
-1. Register your DBContext in your startup file
-1. Setup your application to accept Dependency Injection (hint: Don't forget to add the "IConfiguration" to your constructor)
-1. If your UseSqlServer library is not registering as a library, install the `Microsoft.EntityFrameworkCore.SqlServer` package on your project.
-1. Add a migration `add-migration nameOfMigration`
-1. Create the database through an `update-database` command

-** Don't forget summary comments where appropriate.

 ## Stretch Goals